 Ropin' the Pinto Pattypans and Buckin' Prairie Dogs

 After a hard day ridin' the vegan range and workin' the tofu patch, you can just imagine how hungry those wranglers might get.
 Rough and tumble as the Old West was, cowboys looked forward to a meal of tasty and hearty grub with robust flavors and zesty seasonings.
-By squeezing in a little time here and there a day or two beforehand, you can easily re-create the sizzlin' flavors of chuckwagon meals that are easily veganized.
-You'll notice the following menu focuses on easy preps and wholesome foods with irresistible flavors and tantalizing aromas.
+By squeezing in a little time here and there a day or two beforehand, you can re-create the sizzlin' flavors of chuckwagon meals that are easily veganized.
+You'll notice the following menu focuses on simple preps and wholesome foods with irresistible flavors and tantalizing aromas.

 Tumbleweed Twizzle